ryancheunggit/kddcup2018-of-fresh-air/README.md

 I used groupedCV split on the concatenated dataset to do cross-validation so that measures from one station don't end up in both training and validation set.
 During training, the batch size is specified so that data in the batch all based on the same splitting day.
 I did this trying to preventing information leaking.

-I got average smape scores 0.42~44 for Beijing and 0.31-0.33 for London in my local validation setting.
-Which I think is pretty aligned with how it averages in May.
+I got average smape scores 0.40~44 for Beijing and 0.30-0.34 for London in my local validation setting.
+Which I think is pretty aligned with how it averages out through May.

 ### Closing
 Without utilizing any other weather information or integrating any sort of forecasts, all my models failed miserably for events like the sudden peak on May 27th in Beijing.